harish-AK/python/README.md

 searching algorithms - linear and binary search algorithms.
 Sorting algoriyhms- 1.Bubble sort
 2. Selection sort - repeatedly find the small element and sor those in order.
+3. Insertion sort - compare 1st 2 elements then sort it, then 2nd and 3rd element are compareed to sort and so on.
 Solved problems in loops, list from W3resource.